-- struggling to combine caring with work or other commitments
+- struggling to combine caring with your work or other commitments

-- difficulty maintaining relationships with your family and friends
+- difficulty maintaining relationships with your friends and family members

 Legal and financial support

-- If you do have to give up work but you don’t qualify to receive Carer’s allowance, you may still be able to claim Carer’s credit so that your pension won’t be affected.
+If you do give up work but you don’t qualify to receive Carer’s allowance, you may still be able to claim Carer’s credit so that your pension won’t be affected.
 Carer’s credit is a National insurance credit for carers.
-For more information contact the Carer’s Allowance Unit (see ‘Other resources’.)
+For more information contact the Carer’s Allowance Unit (see the section ‘Other resources for carers’).

-- Make sure you and the person you are caring for are receiving all the benefits you are entitled to.
-Age UK can advise on this, or you can visit an advice centre such as the Citizens Advice Bureau to get a full benefits check.
+Make sure you and the person you are caring for receive all the benefits you’re entitled to.
+Age UK can give you advice about this.
+Or you can visit an advice centre like Citizens Advice to get a full benefits check.
 For more information see our pages on 'Benefits for people affected by dementia'.

 Think about things that could help you manage your health and finances in the future, such as setting up a Lasting power of attorney (LPA).
 For more details see our pages on 'Lasting power of attorney' (for people living in England and Wales), and 'Enduring power of attorney and controllership' (for people living in Northern Ireland).